xz1996/Data-Structure-and-Algorithm/Sort/README.md

     if (end > start)
     {
         int mid = (start + end) >> 1;

+        // Divide left part.
         division(array, start, mid, isAscend);

+        // Divide right part.
         division(array, mid + 1, end, isAscend);

-        if (isAscend ? array[mid] > array[mid + 1] : array[mid] < array[mid + 1])
-            merge(array, start, mid, end, isAscend);
+        // Though it has no regularity when dividing into two parts, there is a rule that when merging two parts, the beginning of two parts both are the min(max) element, and the end of two parts are the max(min) element in their respective parts.
+If the end of right part is less than the beginning of the left, means these two parts have been sorted, don't need to do merging operation, or else carry out the merge function. if (isAscend ? array[mid] > array[mid + 1] : array[mid] < array[mid + 1]) merge(array, start, mid, end, isAscend);
     }